-SUMMARY: Under the direction of the Mental Health Director, the Child and Youth Clinic Coordinator will oversees project and grant activities for the Akwesasne Youth Suicide Prevention project, provide clinical and administrative supervision of staff providing mental health services to children and youth, and work with MH Director to assist in operations and oversee clinic based and satellite MH Outpatient clinics.
+SUMMARY: Under the direction of the Mental Health Director, the Child and Youth Clinic Coordinator will oversee project and grant activities for the Akwesasne Youth Suicide Prevention project, provide administrative supervision of staff providing care management services to children and youth, and work with MH Director to assist in operations. with clinic based and satellite MH Outpatient clinics.

 ESSENTIAL DUTIES AND RESPONSIBILITIES the Child and Youth Clinic Coordinator will work within guidelines of the Substance Abuse Mental Health Services Administration and Indian Health Services as well as Saint Regis Mohawk Tribe Mental Health Services and New York State Office of Mental Health standards of care, policies and procedures and, internal control standards and objectives by performing the following duties:

-- Develop relationships with key partners and provide screening, education, and attend meetings with project partners and supervise project staff in providing screening, referral, treatment and care coordination for youth.
+· Develop relationships with key partners and provide screening, education, and attend meetings with project partners and supervise project staff in providing screening, and care coordination for youth.
 Clinic Coordinator will supervise project and school based staff and ensure reporting of data to funding sources.